zoffixznet/perl6.party/post/A-Date-With-The-Bug-Queue-or-Let-Me-Help-You-Help-Me-Help-You.md

     # Outputs nothing when run

 That's *much* better!
-So the report claims we can't catch things and we've got *five* `try` blocks and not outpuit.
+So the report claims we can't catch things and we've got *five* `try` blocks and no output.
 Hmmm...
 Let's get rid of all the tries and catching and see what error the write throws:

     given Proc::Async.new: :w, "asdfcat" {